 |students||staff (in German)|

-The following preventive safety measures and rules apply for the European University Viadrina and have been reached in consultation with the Ministry for Science, Research and Culture and with all higher education institutions in the State of Brandenburg as well was the city of Frankfurt (Oder), in view of the spread of the new coronavirus:
+The following preventive safety measures and rules apply for the European University Viadrina and have been reached in consultation with the Ministry for Science, Research and Culture and with all higher education institutions in the State of Brandenburg as well as the City of Frankfurt (Oder) in view of the spread of the new coronavirus:

-This means: All buildings are closed, the employees work in home office with some exceptions, do research and ensure all administrative processes.
+This meanst hat all buildings are closed, employees work in home office with some exceptions, do research and ensure all administrative processes.
 At the same time, preparations for online teaching in the summer semester are underway.

 Until at least 19th April 2020, all conferences, meetings and other public events will be cancelled.
 This also applies to events organized by third parties.
 Committee meetings and other working meetings can only take place as telephone or video conferences.